slaydarkkkk/slaydarkkkk.github.io/content/posts/downunderctf-2023-writeups/index.md

 # other challenges

-I could not solve durings the contest but since I sunk hours into them, I will give them honor mention.
+I could not solve durings the contest but I will do them later.

 ## binary mail